Tradeshop/TradeShop/README.md

 # TradeShop

+### Updated to 1.13 by Dart2112

+## 1.13 Update Notes

+Changes in 1.13 mean that numerical item IDs don't exist anymore, as such the following things have changed:

+IDs are not reported when using the item command

+You must write item names on signs, e.g. "stone" instead of "1".
+This was something you could do before but it is now enforced since there is no elegant way to get materials from IDs in 1.13

 ## Description
 This plugin manages how players trade one item for another.
 The concept behind it is very simple, you just place a chest and a sign on top, then write all the information on the sign.